flimits/readit/README.md

 whats left saturday

-intgearte saving post to backend.
+intgrate saving post to backend.

-sign up
+sign up - done

-Notifications inside the form login/signup toggle signup and login
+Notifications inside the form login/signup login/logout is done. toggle signup and login

 Home page

-add comments
-add reactions to a post
+view a post - done [disable link to view-post once the user is on the view-post url !!] add comments add reactions to a post